Funny Anecdote

 Again, “Huh?!”

 I considered to myself, “He mustn’t realise, the Japanese obviously have their own take on macaroons.”
-So, I passed it to him, so that he could take a closer look.
+I passed it to him, so that he could take a closer look.
 Whereby he proceeded to explain to his blind wife, Mrs Magoo, “This is a packet of Post-It notes.”